Oskar Schindler: After the war

 As a member of the Nazi Party and the Abwehr intelligence service, Schindler was in danger of being arrested as a war criminal.
 Bankier, Stern, and several others prepared a statement he could present to the Americans attesting to his role in saving Jewish lives.

+After the liquidation of the Płaszów camp, the Schindlerjuden decided to give Schindler a memento.
+The original investors in the enamel factory canvassed the workers for ideas.
+Knowing there were several jewelers among their group, a man named Simon Yeret, formerly a prosperous timber merchant, offered a gold bridge from his own mouth.
+The bridge was removed and its metal melted with a few scavenged silver coins.
+A jeweller named Jozef Gross cut a section of lead pipe and created a master signet ring out of which the gold version would be cast.
+Gross shaved two cuttlebones flat and squeezed the lead master between them until an impression had been pressed into the mould.
+This was filled with the gold from Yeret's bridge.
+Gross then filed and polished the gold ring.
+He engraved a paraphrase from the Talmud in Hebrew on the ring that said, "Whoever saves one life saves the world entire."
+Despite his mixed feelings about Schindler's character, Gross kept the cuttlebone mold and lead master for the rest of his life.
+They are currently housed at the Melbourne Holocaust Museum.
+The whereabouts of the actual ring have long been unknown, nor is it clear what Schindler did with it after the war.

+Escape to the American lines

-He was also given a ring, made using gold from dental work taken out of the mouth of Schindlerjude Simon Jeret.
-The ring was inscribed "Whoever saves one life saves the world entire."
-To escape being captured by the Soviets, Schindler and his wife departed westward in their vehicle, a two-seater Horch, initially with several fleeing German soldiers riding on the running boards.
-A truck containing Schindler's mistress Marta, several Jewish workers, and a load of black market trade goods followed behind.
-The Horch was confiscated by Soviet troops at the town of Budweis, which had already been captured by Soviet troops.
-The Schindlers were unable to recover a diamond that Oskar had hidden under the seat.
-They continued by train and on foot until they reached the American lines at the town of Lenora, and then travelled to Passau, where an American Jewish officer arranged for them to travel to Switzerland by train.
-They moved to Bavaria in Germany in the fall of 1945.
+To escape capture by the Soviets, Schindler and his wife departed westward in their vehicle, a two-seater Horch, initially with several fleeing German soldiers riding on the running boards.
+A truck containing Schindler's mistress Marta, several Jewish workers, and a load of black market trade goods followed.
+Soviet troops confiscated the Horch at the city of České Budějovice, which the Soviets had already captured.
+The Schindlers were unable to recover a diamond Oskar had hidden under the seat.
+They continued by train and on foot until they reached the American lines at Lenora and then travelled to Passau, where an American Jewish officer arranged for them to travel to Switzerland by train.
+They moved to Bavaria in Germany in late 1945.

 By the end of the war, Schindler had spent his entire fortune on bribes and black market purchases of supplies for his workers.
-Virtually destitute, he moved briefly to Regensburg and later Munich, but did not prosper in postwar Germany.
+Virtually destitute, he moved briefly to Regensburg and later Munich but did not prosper in postwar Germany.
 He was reduced to receiving assistance from Jewish organisations.
-In 1948 he presented a claim for reimbursement of his wartime expenses to the American Jewish Joint Distribution Committee, and received $15,000.
-He estimated his expenditures at over $1,056,000, including the costs of camp construction, bribes, and expenditures for black market goods, including food.
+In 1948, he presented a claim for reimbursement of his wartime expenses to the American Jewish Joint Distribution Committee and received US$15,000.
+He estimated his expenditures at over $1,056,000, including the costs of camp construction, bribes, and black market goods, including food.